Guidance

 Institutions requiring support for 16 to 19 maths and English can access dedicated assistance through the Further Education (FE) Commissioner.
 This includes advice tailored to individual institutions’ needs for those facing challenges with maths and English.

-The Education Endowment Foundation will continue to build the evidence base for effective teaching practices, and the FE Commissioner will support institutions to emulate effective practice.
+The Education Endowment Foundation will also continue to build the evidence base for effective teaching practices.

-We recognise the importance of continuous professional development (CPD) and welcome college and school leaders’ support to ensure that English and maths teachers have the time for, and draw on, high-quality, evidence-based CPD
+We recognise the importance of continuous professional development (CPD) and welcome college and school leaders’ support to ensure that maths and English teachers have the time for, and draw on, high-quality, evidence-based CPD

-We provide fully funded CPD for maths and English teachers of level 2 and below through the following organisations:
+We provide fully funded CPD for maths and English teachers of level 2 and below in eligible FE settings through the following organisations:

 Creative Education